 Working together in the digital workplace has become more important than ever, but successful collaboration (especially in times of change) can be a tough nut to crack.
 Even the most forward-thinking organisations struggle to get it right.

-Here, we’ve listed the biggest barriers to intranet usage and collaboration, and the simple things you can do to avoid them.
+Here, we’ve listed the biggest barriers to intranet usage and online collaboration, and the simple things you can do to avoid them.

 1) Inadequate training